modom-ofn/auth-portal/README.md

 ---

-## Upgrade Guide (v2.0.2)
+## Upgrade Guide (from < v2.0.2)

-1) Rebuild or pull `modomofn/auth-portal:v2.0.2` so you pick up Go 1.25.3 plus the patched OpenSSL 3.3.5 / BusyBox layers.
+1) Rebuild or pull `modomofn/auth-portal:v2.0.3` so you pick up Go 1.25.3 plus the patched OpenSSL 3.3.5 / BusyBox layers.
 2) Set `SESSION_COOKIE_DOMAIN` to the host you serve AuthPortal from (e.g., `auth.example.com`) so session + pending-MFA cookies survive redirect flows.
 3) Decide on MFA posture:
    - Leave `MFA_ENABLE=1` to let users enroll.